I have assembled here some of my unpublished stories, as well as some deleted/alternate scenes from published books.

 Neve and Egan are invited to an official event by the Mayor of London himself.

-It’s time for the detective duo to pull out the cocktail dress and tuxedo…
+It’s time for the detective duo to dust off the cocktail dress and the tuxedo…

 Lucky Number Thirteen

 Alexandra Neve knows to be weary of arms dealers, thieves, and arsonists.
 One thing she never thought she should be mindful of is Egan in a gambling house.

 If she’d known… she wouldn’t have let him carry all of the company’s savings.

 This was the first opening of the book.
 I really enjoyed it, because it showed Egan in a different light (and Lexa in a dress and heels again!).

 When the first draft was finished and I started editing the manuscript, I realized something was off with it.
 There’s nothing wrong with this opening per se… it just doesn’t fit well with the rest of the story.